TRASAL/frbcat-web/README.md

   * server/config.js

     This file contains the postgres connection string.
 Modify it to connect to your postgres installation and table.
 The connectionstring has the following format: 'postgres://someuser:somepassword@somehost:someport/somedatabase'

-    This file also contains the URL to the static csv file that should be on the webpage.
+    In addition, the file contains a link to the CSV location at Zenodo, e.g. https://doi.org/10.5281/zenodo.xxxxxxxx

   * server.js

     This file contains the express web server configuration.
 Here you can define the port the server is running on.

-The configuration parameters in these files can also be defined using environment variables.
-In that case the following environment variables must be set:

-  * databaseURL, connection string to database as defined above

-  * CSV_URL, link to CSV location at Zenodo, e.g. https://doi.org/10.5281/zenodo.xxxxxxxx

-  * PORT, port that the express web server should run on

 For further details on how to tune the express server for performance in a production environment see the [expressjs homepage](https://expressjs.com/en/advanced/best-practice-performance.html).
 This link contains information on how to set the NODE_ENV to production for different systems and how to make sure the server gets automatically restarted if it crashes.